projectfluent/dom-l10n-documentation/src/dom-localization.md

 ---

 ### `constructor(resourceIds, generateBundles)`
-> Creates a new `DOMLocalization` object given a list of `resourceIDs` and a `generateBundles` function that returns a generator over `FluentBundles` when given a list of `resourceIDs`.
+> Creates a new `DOMLocalization` object given a list of `resourceIDs` and a `generateBundles` function that returns a generator over `FluentBundles`.
 >
 > The `generateBundles` function's generator behavior acts as a fallbacking strategy for the availability of fluent resources.
 >